Raiders lose AFC West, another QB in 24-6 loss to Broncos

 Raiders: Face the Texans (9-7), who have an unsettled QB situation as well.

-Broncos: Head into the offseason possibly looking for a new head coach.
+Broncos: Head into the offseason looking for a new head coach.

 ---